 Residential fees are discussed on an individual basis with the Home Manager.
 The following is intended to provide information on how fees are calculated.

-Fees are reviewed by the Trustees on an annual basis.
+Fees are reviewed by the Directors on an annual basis.
 The current fee structure is based on bedroom size and facilities provided; most bedrooms have en-suite facilities.
 All fees include an element of top up, again this being based on the provision provided.

 Residential Fees are paid monthly in advance by Standing Order.
 Fees are made up of three elements, these are:

 All citizens, including those retired from work, living in the Bailiwick of Guernsey pay into the States of Guernsey Long Term Insurance Fund.
 The amount you pay is based on your income, this includes pensions.

 The purpose of the fund is to cover the cost of providing long term residential or nursing care.